hoopdev/ktaga-lab/README.md

 ## Prerequisites
 To run this project, you need to install either of the following dependencies:
+- pip
-- Poetry
+- Poetry (recommended)
 - Docker (for analysis only)

 Docker can be used for only data analysis tasks.
-For experiment setup, you need to install the dependencies using Poetry.
+For experiment setup, you need to install the dependencies using pip or Poetry.

 ## Setup